Merryl Wyn Davies

-Merryl Wyn Davies (23 June 1948 – 1 February 2021) was a Welsh Muslim scholar, writer and broadcaster who specialised in Islam, and the co-author of books and articles with Ziauddin Sardar.
-An exponent of Islamic anthropology, she was director of the Muslim Institute, London.
+Merryl Wyn Davies (23 June 1949 – 1 February 2021) was a Welsh Muslim scholar, writer and broadcaster.
+She specialised in Islam, and was the co-author of books and articles with Ziauddin Sardar.
+An exponent of Islamic anthropology, she was director of the Muslim Institute in London.

 Biography

-Merryl Wyn Davies was born on 23 June 1949 in Merthyr Tydfil, Wales.
+Merryl Wyn Davies was born on 23 June 1949, in Merthyr Tydfil, Wales.
 She attended Cyfarthfa Grammar School for A levels.
 After reading anthropology at University College, London, she began a career in broadcasting and journalism.
 Following jobs with local Welsh newspapers, and a stint with BBC Radio, Davies spent a decade with BBC TV Religious programmes, working on such award-winning shows as ‘Everyman’, ‘Heart of the Matter’ and ‘Global Report’ and the series, Encounters with Islam.

-She converted to Islam in 1981 at the age of 31.
-In 1985 she left the BBC to write independently and to work for the London-based Muslim magazine Inquiry.
+She converted to Islam in 1981, at the age of 31.
+In 1985, she left the BBC to write independently and to work for the London-based Muslim magazine Inquiry.
 During the 1990s, she worked as advisor and speech writer for Anwar Ibrahim, a former Deputy Prime Minister of Malaysia and later the Leader of the Opposition; and produced the ‘Faces of Islam’ series for TV3 Malaysia.
 When Ibrahim was arrested, Wyn Davies fled, and moved to Singapore.
 She returned to the UK in 1996 and became Media Officer for the Muslim Council of Britain.
-In 2009, she joined the Muslim Institute of London to become its Director.
+In 2010, she joined the Muslim Institute of London to become its director.